 Black Ragdolls Can Produce Pointed Ragdolls

 Interestingly, black Ragdoll cats can still produce pointed ragdolls when bred.
 And that’s because they may still possess the gene for pointed coloration, even if it’s not expressed in their own coat color.
-If you bred a black ragdoll with the traditional one or even two black ragdolls, there are huge likelihood of getting solid ragdolls and pointed kittens.
+If you bred a black ragdoll cat with the traditional one or even two black ragdolls, there is a huge likelihood of getting solid ragdolls and pointed offspring.

 Things To Know When Owning A Black Ragdoll Cat – Care & Tips!